- About the Department

-In UCC’s School of English we don’t tell you what to think: we help you to work out your own ideas, by discussion and interplay with expert lecturers and professors and among your fellow-students.
+In UCC’s Department of English we don’t tell you what to think: we help you to work out your own ideas, by discussion and interplay with expert lecturers and professors and among your fellow-students.
 You join a community of learning where we know how to let you develop your own ideas and knowledge and your growing skills of interpretation.

 Our students learn, by reading and listening, how to balance different arguments.
 You’ll get plenty of practice at clear and persuasive writing and at effective discussion in seminar situations.

 If you're a keen reader who also likes technology, we can help you sharpen both your digital and your literary awareness with e-learning input into projects, assignments and research about authors and their work.

 English can equip you for life in today’s world and for a career by fostering a trained mind and a sympathetic imagination, as well as practical skills in reading, writing, editing and presentations.

 All kinds of enterprises seek employees with good writing skills and cultural knowledge.
 Our graduates have gone on to careers in business, administration, teaching, information technology, publishing, professional writing, and media work.
 You will also be qualified to apply for a very wide range of postgraduate degrees and diplomas, enabling you to gain a specific qualification for a chosen career.